hamidAchaou/gestion-personnels/docs/index.md

 ## Par packages

 <ul>
-  {% for package in site.data.pkg.packages %}
+  {% for package in site.data.packages %}
     <li> <a href="/gestion-personnels/{{ package }}/rapport"> {{ package }} </a> </li>
   {% endfor %}
 </ul>